 Faith was chosen as our name as it is one of the greatest terms in the Christian vocabulary.

-Over the years many hundreds of people have participated in God's mission to this region.
-We think of our building as the place where we gather to worship and to be equipped for our witness and service in all the neighborhoods, schools and work places where God sends us throughout the week.
+Over the years, through Faith Church, many hundreds of people have participated in God's mission to this region.
+We think of our building as the place where we gather to worship to be equipped for our witness and service in all the neighborhoods, schools and work places where God sends us throughout the week.
 Our missions and ministries are both near and far, including outreach to neighboring communities in Philadelphia, Camden, Burlington County and Atlantic City, as well as service projects across the United States and missions abroad such as our support for missionaries in Central Asia.